30-Minute Baon Tips for the Busy Moms

 - Add corned beef.

-- Add diced potato, ½ cup of broth or water.
+- Add diced potato, and ½ cup of broth, or water.
 Stir before letting it boil.
 Cover for 6 to 8 minutes.

 - Add salt and pepper as desired.

 - Add grated cheese on top.

 - Heat a pan with 2 tablespoons of cooking oil.

 - Add ground meat (pork or beef) and cook for 10 minutes.

 - Add green peas and bell peppers.
 Stir and cook for around 3 minutes.